-Every investor in HollyFrontier Corporation (NYSE:HFC) should be aware of the most powerful shareholder groups.
-Institutions often own shares in more established companies, while it's not unusual to see insiders own a fair bit of smaller companies.
+A look at the shareholders of HollyFrontier Corporation (NYSE:HFC) can tell us which group is most powerful.
+Institutions will often hold stock in bigger companies, and we expect to see insiders owning a noticeable percentage of the smaller ones.
 Companies that used to be publicly owned tend to have lower insider ownership.

-HollyFrontier has a market capitalization of US$7.4b, so it's too big to fly under the radar.
-We'd expect to see both institutions and retail investors owning a portion of the company.
-Taking a look at our data on the ownership groups (below), it's seems that institutions are noticeable on the share registry.
-Let's take a closer look to see what the different types of shareholder can tell us about HFC.
+With a market capitalization of US$4.4b, HollyFrontier is rather large.
+We'd expect to see institutional investors on the register.
+Companies of this size are usually well known to retail investors, too.
+Taking a look at our data on the ownership groups (below), it's seems that institutions own shares in the company.
+Let's take a closer look to see what the different types of shareholder can tell us about HollyFrontier.

 What Does The Institutional Ownership Tell Us About HollyFrontier?